waldevski/website/content/publication/beyondpianoroll/index.md

 ---
-title: "Modelling symbolic music: Beyond the piano roll"
+title: "Modelling Symbolic Music: Beyond the Piano Roll"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here